Open Bible Data Home About News OET Key

 τῆς φιλοσοφίας καὶ κενῆς ἀπάτης

-The words philosophy and empty deceit work together to express one idea: human philosophy that is empty of useful content and deceitful.
+The words philosophy and empty deceit work together to express one idea: that human philosophy is empty of useful content and deceitful.
 If it would be helpful in your language, you could express this idea in one phrase.
 Alternate translation: [empty, deceitful philosophy]

 Note 4 topic: figures-of-speech / abstractnouns